[Tolen Ren's memory]

 NEELIX: To be honest, whenever I saw the Numiri coming, I always left

-before the intimidation began.
-However, I know from, knowledgeable sources
+before the intimidation began. (laughs) However, I know from

-to your own, er, our own, that is.
-Ah, plus regenerative shields that
+to your own.
+Our own, that is.
+Plus regenerative shields that may even

 JANEWAY: Tell me about them as a people.
 Are they aggressive,